Amtrak California Zephyr title card

 • Located on the lower level, with only one per sleeper car

-• Designed for those with mobility issues and measure 6’9” by 9’5”
+• Designed for those with mobility issues and measures 6’9” by 9’5”

 California Zephyr Sleeping Car Layout